 Where would we be without those brave souls who paved the way for our freedoms?
 Or the brave warriors who insist on better medical treatment?
 Or those who stand up for religious freedom!

 Those brave people are just like you and me but they move in fear.
 Some of these brave people may have had a direct calling by God to do the work he was calling them to do.
 Some just knew that if evil men continued, that they and their families would suffer the consequences.

 We live in a weird time but it’s not unlike many of the times of the past.
 Men will always try to dominate one another.
 They will always have evil at the core of their being.
 That is unless they choose to turn to the Savior of their souls.
 It is only through transformation by the Holy Spirit through the blood of Jesus that man can be changed and made new.
 Made kind, loving, generous, and made to peacemakers.

 My Own Fear and Frustration

 Right now I’m living in a place of frustration mixed in with a gripping fear that tries to strangle me when I least expect it.
-Fear that grabs a hold of my thoughts every time I crawl in bed at night and fear that turns on the faucet of tears at the most unexpected time.
+This fear grabs a hold of my thoughts every time I crawl in bed at night and it’s the kind of fear that turns on the faucet of tears at the most unexpected time.

-I feel what others are feeling.
-I feel the fear & anxiety of those around me when I go out in public.
+I tend to pick up on the feelings of others.
+I feel the fear and anxiety of those around me when I go out in public.
 I feel the anger, the hatred, and the chaos.
 If I’m not careful it can overwhelm me.